Qenos is the only manufacturer of polythene in Australia and employs 800 people on two sites in Botany, NSW and Altona, Vic.

 Orica no longer has any chemical manufacturing activities at the BIP and over recent years Orica has sold lands that have been remediated.

-At Botany, its Surfactants Plant manufactures a range of over 300 products for many essential industries including detergents, personal care, agriculture, automotive, mining, textiles and chemicals.
+Indorama Ventures Oxides Australia’s Surfactants Plant on the BIP manufactures a range of over 300 products for many essential industries including detergents, personal care, agriculture, automotive, mining, textiles and chemicals.
 Some common product groups include cleaning products, brake fluids and radiator coolants.

-Huntsman is committed to a sustainable future with the aim of zero harm to people, assets, communities and the environment .
+Indorama Ventures is deeply committed to Sustainability, with the aim of zero harm to people, assets, communities and the environment.